linuskang/AppServer/README.md

 # App Server

-A micro-api server for running small backend functions.
+This is the micro-api server I use for running small backend functions on my static sites.

 ## Getting Started